Floorp-Projects/Floorp/browser/installer/windows/docs/FullInstaller.rst

 The full installer's main script is `installer.nsi <https://searchfox.org/mozilla-central/source/browser/installer/windows/nsis/installer.nsi>`_, but most of the heavy lifting is done by the shared functions in `common.nsh <https://searchfox.org/mozilla-central/source/toolkit/mozapps/installer/windows/nsis/common.nsh>`_.

+If it was not launched by the :doc:`StubInstaller`, an :ref:`Install Ping` is sent when the installer exits.

 .. toctree::
    FullConfig